-Involuntary manslaughter is defined as an unintentional killing that results either from criminal negligence or the commission of a low-level criminal act such as a misdemeanor.
-Involuntary manslaughter is distinguished from other forms of homicide because it does not require deliberation or premeditation, or intent.
-Because neither of these mental states is required, involuntary manslaughter is the lowest level category of homicide.
+Involuntary manslaughter is defined as an unintentional killing that results either from recklessness or criminal negligence or from the commission of a low-level criminal act such as a misdemeanor.
+Involuntary manslaughter is distinguished from other forms of homicide because it does not require deliberation or premeditation, or even intent.
+Since these mental states are not required, involuntary manslaughter is the lowest category of homicide.

-The first type of involuntary manslaughter occurs when a defendant negligently commits an act that results in the death of another.
+The first type of involuntary manslaughter occurs when a defendant recklessly or negligently commits an act that results in the death of another person.
+Recklessness usually means that the defendant was aware of the risk that they were creating, while negligence usually means that the defendant was not aware of the risk but reasonably should have been aware of it.
 The level of negligence required for involuntary manslaughter is higher than normal civil negligence and requires that the defendant have acted in a very unreasonable manner.
 The exact language used to describe this negligence standard varies by state, but many refer to it as “criminal negligence” or “gross negligence.”
-State laws also vary as to whether the defendant must have been aware that his conduct was grossly negligent.
-In some states, the defendant must have known that his conduct was a threat to others, while other states consider whether the actions were objectively negligent, without regard for the defendant’s own perceptions.

 The second form of involuntary manslaughter results from an unintentional killing that occurs during the commission of a misdemeanor or low-level felony that does not trigger the felony murder rule.
 The crimes that can trigger misdemeanor manslaughter will vary by state statute.
 Misdemeanors include those crimes that are less than a felony and that are typically punishable by a fine or less than one year in prison.
 In some states, a killing that occurs during any misdemeanor can lead to a misdemeanor manslaughter charge.
 In others, only a killing that occurs during more serious misdemeanors will result in manslaughter charges.